a-nap/Ibexplorer/readme.md

 ## Troubleshooting

-- Ensure that your file is in CSV or TXT format.
+- Ensure that your file is in CSV format.
 - Check that the file size does not exceed 30MB.
 - If no data appears, verify that the correct columns are selected.
+- If no data appears, verify that the row filter phrase is correct.
 - The explorer works only with the unmodified PCIbex results file.
+- Contact the developer: Anna Prysłopska `anna . pryslopska [AT] gmail. com`

 ## License